Laancelot/Laancelot/README.md

 ## Hi there, I'm Laancelot 👋

-### I'm a remote full-stack developer!
+### I'm a mobile developer in cybersecurity!

 📫 I ordered my first Ubuntu CD in the 90s (sadly, I don’t have it anymore)

 🌱 I started coding in 2011 on Notepad

 ⚡ My favorite video games are: Minesweeper, Myst & Farming Simulator

 😄 I’m a graduate engineer with a major in computer science; I contributed to [MarkUs](https://github.com/MarkUsProject/Markus) as part of my year-end project